operrathor/gnome-shell-git-indicator/README.md

 Since `noWarning` is set on the `dotfiles` repository, changes to this repository alone won't cause a warning icon to be shown on the panel:

 ![Repository with local changes but noWarning set](screenshots/no-warning.png)

+Also note that `dotfiles`' `gitDir` doesn't point to a `.git` directory as it's a bare Git repository.

 ## How it works